Year 5 Levy Report Measure 20-235

-On Nov.
-3, 2015, voters approved a five-year local option operating levy (Measure 20-235) to fund expanded services, increased hours, free programs and materials and technology.
+In 2015, voters approved a five-year operating levy (Measure 20-235) to fund expanded services, increased hours, free programs and materials and technology.
+In 2020, voters approved Measure 20-309, which supports these services for an additional five years.
 No matter what you are looking for, EPL strives to help you find your next adventure.
-This report covers the time period of July 1, 2018 to June 30, 2019.
+This report covers the time period of July 1, 2020 to June 30, 2021.

-Eugene Public Library supports an informed community, lifelong learning and the love of reading by providing access for all city residents to the universe of ideas and information.
+Eugene Public Library has been a cornerstone of our community for nearly 120 years.
+Throughout that time, the Library has supported an informed community, lifelong learning and the love of reading by providing access for all city residents to a universe of ideas.

-For nearly 120 years EPL has been helping people find what they’re looking for.
-Today, that idea of access has expanded.
-More than 3,000 people use the Library each day.
-This includes the traditional circulation of books and resources and also access to a wide variety of digital offerings and skill-building resources like the Maker Hub and Media Lab.
-Eugene Library is a place for everyone.
-We host free cultural and educational programs for all ages that support a lifelong love of reading and provide a focus on literacy and informing our community.
-Your Eugene Public Library card is now more powerful than ever.
+The Library is a place for everyone, whether it be in person or virtually.
+We provide free cultural and educational programs for all ages that support a lifelong love of reading and provide a focus on literacy and informing our community.
+Your Library card is now more powerful than ever.

 - More Programs & Services